rabbitmq/rabbitmq-website/site/install-debian.md

 Package: erlang*
 Pin: origin ppa1.novemberain.com
 # Note: priority of 1001 (greater than 1000) allows for downgrading.
-# To make package downgrading impossible, use a value of 999
+# To make package downgrading impossible, use 999
 Pin-Priority: 1001
 </pre>